AZ-genes/AZ-genetic-webapp/README.md

 1. **Enable Authentication**:
    - Go to Firebase Console → Authentication → Sign-in method
    - Enable "Email/Password" and configure Email link sign-in
+   - Enable "Phone" authentication for OTP sign-in
+   - **Important for Phone Auth**: Make sure your Firebase project is on a **Blaze (pay-as-you-go) plan**
+   - Add your authorized domains (localhost for development, your domain for production)
+   - reCAPTCHA Enterprise will be automatically enabled for phone authentication

 2. **Create Firestore Database**:
    - Go to Firestore Database → Create database